MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-files.md

 - Copy files to the share in the VMM console
 - Import and export file-based resources between library shares
 - Copy files to the library share from outside the VMM console

+> [!NOTE]

+>  Sysprep the virtual hard disk before adding it to the VMM library [Learn more](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/sysprep-process-overview).

 ## Copy files to the share in the VMM console